owl-project/owl-project.github.io/ng-api-overview.md

   owlGeomSetPrimCount(metalSpheresGeom,metalSpheres.size());
   owlGeomSetBuffer(metalSpheresGeom,"prims",metalSpheresBuffer);
 ```
-(again, same for dielectric and lambertian).
+(again, same for Dielectric and Lambertian).

 We could of course have created a different geom for each sphere, too,
 but at significantly higher cost (for reasons we won't go into here).